hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

 # People List EJS: Code-Along
 The current People List app works for a small number of people, but it becomes increasingly tedious to add more and more.
-It is frustrating, because so much of the HTML is repeated, and all of the data exists in <a href="people.json" target="_blank">people.json</a>.
+It is frustrating, because so much of the HTML is repeated, and all of the data exists in **people.json**.
 If only there were a way to pull the data from the JSON file into the HTML, so the server could dynamically generate each page and update the homepage accordingly... well, there is!

 **EJS** (**E**mbedded **J**ava**S**cript) allows developers to use JavaScript directly in HTML templates, making them much more dynamic.
 The server passes a JavaScript object into the HTML based on the specific request and current data.
 It then renders a specific HTML page to send back up to the client for display!

 ## Setting Up
-1. Open a terminal, and `cd` into the People List project folder
-1. Run `npm install ejs --save` to install EJS and add it to the project
 1. In the People List project folder, create a new folder named "views"
 1. Move the **home.html** file and **person0.html** file into the "views" folder
 1. Rename the files to **home.ejs** and **person.ejs**